Persian history

 Samarkand - Registan square, Paper factory, Shahi zinda, Bibi khanum mosque, Gur Emir mausoleum

-Bukhara - Lab-i havuz square, Bolo-i havuz mosque
+Bukhara - Lab-i hauz square, Bolo-i hauz mosque

 Ark fortress, Poi Kalon complex, Ismail Samani mausoleum